datstat-consulting/DeepLearningEconometrics/README.md

 # Plot the aggregated SHAP values using either Plotly or Matplotlib
 shap_explainer.plot_aggregated_shap_values(shap_values_list, feature_names, expected_value_list, is_plotly=True)
 ```
-the `PerceptronShap` class will be configured to support more models later on.
+The `PerceptronShap` class will be configured to support more models later on.